Chemical Diagnostics to Unveil Environments Enriched by First Stars: Chemical diagnostics

 \subsection{A unique absorber}

 The absorber J1018+0548 agrees with an enrichment dominated by PISN or other Pop~III SNe in all the proposed diagnostics (Fig.~\ref{fig:Maps_DLAs}-\ref{fig:Maps_PISN}).
-By applying a chi square diagnostics (see Appendix~\ref{app:chisq}), we looked for the models that best reproduce its abundance pattern (Fig.~\ref{fig:chi_square}).
-The minimum $\chi^2_{\nu}=0.19$ corresponds to an enrichment driven by two Pop~III SNe ($\rm E_{SN}=1.8\times 10^{51}$~erg).
-However, a low $\chi^2_{\nu}=$~0.37, is also obtained when considering a pollution from a $\rm 253 M_{\odot}$ PISN (contributing to 10\% of the metals), and a Pop~III SN with $\rm E_{SN} = 1.2 \times 10^{51}$~erg.
+By applying a chi square diagnostics (see Appendix~\ref{app:chisq}), we looked for the models that best reproduce its abundance pattern, i.e. with reduced chi square, $\chi^2_{\nu}$, lower than two times the minimum one (Fig.~\ref{fig:chi_square}).
+The minimum $\chi^2_{\nu}=0.19$ corresponds to an enrichment driven by two Pop~III SNe with equal explosion energy ($\rm E_{SN}=1.8\times 10^{51}$~erg) but very different masses ($\rm \approx 10$ and $100 \rm M_{\odot}$, see Table~\ref{tab:bestmod}).
+However, a low $\chi^2_{\nu}=$~0.37, is also obtained when considering a pollution from a $\rm 253 M_{\odot}$ PISN (contributing to 10\% of the metals), and a $\rm \approx 30 M_{\odot}$ Pop~III SN with $\rm E_{SN} = 1.2 \times 10^{51}$~erg.
 Both models fit very well the abundance ratios of the five light elements measured in the J1018+0548 absorber.
 However they strongly differ for elements heavier than Ca, in particular [Zn/Fe] which is $\approx 1.5$~dex lower for massive PISN enrichment. \\